alecmas/Class-Roll-System/README.md

 	- Retrieve student data based on search by name, ID, or email
 	- Update any or all data fields

+## Things to do:
+	- Finish editGrades and editStudent functions
+	- Set max characters allowed in each input
+	- Make sure UID is a valid input (Is it all numbers?
+Is it the proper length?)
+	- Make sure email is a valid input (Might be too extensive.
+We could at least check if it contains an @ symbol?)

 ## Log
 	09/01/2016 (Alec)
 	- Created RollSystem class